Tangible vs Intangible Products: How We Adapt Our 3D Animation Workflow

 For intangible products, we mostly use UI designs or abstract visuals that represent the product.
 These usually have one clear way to present them.
 To make the message clear, we just show it from the front, facing the audience.
 That’s often enough to get the point across.

-But that is not the case with tangible products, especially in 3D animation.
+But that is not the case with tangible products video, especially in 3D animation.
 In order to showcase everything it is important to show that product and how it works in multiple angle and movements.
 Why it is important for our storyboard artist to plan this, so the animator knows which side they're showing and what happened when we are showing them.

 CAD Files and How We Use Them